How to return from your vacation refreshed

 4.Do what you want (but don’t overdo it).

-While pleasant holidays mean vastly different things to different people, moderation is never a bad idea.
+While pleasant vacations mean vastly different things to different people, moderation is never a bad idea.
 What do we mean by this?
 Don’t spend your days off vegging out in front of a screen….or rushing around trying to see everything at a destination.
 Extremes aren’t your friends.

 Instead, do things you genuinely enjoy at a reasonable pace—so sure, if you like going on long hikes, hike.
 The point here is not to spend your sunrise to sunset rushing from one activity the next without some downtime in between.